 Skip To Content

-Could a 529 education savings plan affect financial aid?
+Does a 529 plan affect eligibility for financial aid?

 When it comes to eligibility, do assets or income matter more?

 It’s true that parents’ income and assets are used to determine a child’s eligibility for needs-based federal grants, loans, scholarships and work-study programs, Polimeni says.
-But, he notes, “Assets, including those in a parent-owned 529 plan, play much less of a role than a parent’s income in determining a student’s eligibility for aid.”
+But he notes, “Assets, including those in a parent-owned 529 plan, play much less of a role than a parent’s income in determining a student’s federal eligibility for aid.”
 In general, for financial aid purposes, Polimeni explains, assets “include parents’ checking, savings and brokerage accounts, as well as any real estate, with the exception of a primary residence.”
 Not included are retirement savings and the cash value of life insurance and annuities.
+Additionally, only 5.64% of parents’ assets are considered in federal financial aid calculations.

 “Assets, including those in a parent-owned 529 plan, play much less of a role than a parent’s income in determining a student’s eligibility for aid.”